davithec/Greetings/README.md

-# Greetings visitor!
+# Greetings visitors!
 I'm DAVITHEC!
-Enjoy my repositories follow and put a star for more codes!
+Enjoy mine repositories follow me and put a star for more codes!